yalue/v4l2_example/README.md

 Webcams often support YUYV color rather than RGB.
 This project currently directly displays the YUYV image using SDL, which supports YUYV out-of-the-box.
 Converting from YUYV to RGB requires converting 2 pixels at a time.
-Here was an attempted algorithm at converting a YUYV to RGB image, which wasn't quite working yet:
+Here was an attempted algorithm at converting a YUYV to RGB image, which doesn't work and is left here while I work on it:

 ```c
 uint8_t Clamp(float v) {